satuelisa/StatisticalLearning/README.md

-So, if we have tons of potential models with various different subsets and transformations of the features, using different techniques, how do we quentify how good these models are and how would be go about choosing one in particular to actually use for whatever application we have in mind.
+So, if we have tons of potential models with various different subsets and transformations of the features, using different techniques, how do we quantify how good these models are and how would be go about choosing one in particular to actually use for whatever application we have in mind.